hdemers/bullbear-client/README.md

 Usage
 -----
-Simple start the client webserver:
+Simply start the client webserver:

     python client.py

+By default, it listens on port 8080.
+You can change that by giving the port as an argument on the command line.

 Data format
 -----------